alephium/www/src/content/news/gate-io-ama-with-alephium-67b50d179d72/index.md

 **A: Vlad / Alephium**

 > _We are not a Proof of Stake chain, so there is no native staking.
 Later on, when there will be more DeFi dApps, they might offer staking!
-In addition,_ <a href="https://Gate.io" ><em>Gate.io</em></a> _offers HODL & EARN as well as Liquidity pool for ALPH._
+In addition,_ [Gate.io](https://Gate.io) _offers HODL & EARN as well as Liquidity pool for ALPH._

 **Q: Svenhash**